ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 # Practical exercise - GO enrichment of expanded/contracted gene families

-> This exercise is meant to be run locally on your laptop using RStudio.
+> Note: This exercise is meant to be run locally on your laptop using RStudio.
+File paths are relative to the root of the git repo.

 Scenario:

 You have sequenced, assembled and annotated your Mucoromycota genomes.
 Orthofinder was used to identify ortholog groups (gene families) and CAFE5 was used to identify a list expanding and contracting gene families.
 Your next task is to use GO enrichment to investigate what kind of genes are in these lists.

 GO enrichment will be performed on the [g:Profiler website](https://biit.cs.ut.ee/gprofiler/gost).
-Since we are bringing our own genomes we will have to create a custom GMT.
+Since we are bringing our own genome annotations you will have to create a custom GMT first.
+Here is an overview of the steps:

+* Extract GO terms from GFF files
+* Combine GO terms per gene family
+* Using GMT helper to convert to valid GMT file
+* Get list of significant gene families from CAFE results
+* Run enrichment on g:Profiler website

 Input: